ZakWilliams/zipf-analysis/README.txt

 5. Edit `bin/countwords.py` and `bin/plotcounts.py` to replace `frankenstein` with `dracula`.

 6. Repeat the above instructions to generate `dracula.csv` and plot `dracula.pdf`.

+This script will automatically download the 2 books from Gutenburg.
+Franky and Drac.